Information for Acropolis Museum

 Viator Click Here From €14.00 per person (includes free cancellation)

-Tickets for the Acropolis Museum can be purchased there.
+Tickets for the Acropolis Museum are available there.

-Tickets for general admission are available at the Museum’s ticket desk as well as online.
-Tickets for discounted and free admission are only available at the museum ticket desk, but only if guests have the required identification.
+Purchase general admission tickets at the Museum’s ticket counter or online.
+Discounted and free tickets are only available at the museum ticket counter with proper identification.
 Official website Acropolis Museum

 Is a trip to the Acropolis Museum worthwhile?

-Worth visiting the Acropolis Museum?
-The Acropolis Museum is definitely worth visiting.
+The Acropolis Museum is worth visiting.
 You will get to view and hear about the artwork created more than two thousand years ago, as well as how it is preserved.
 In addition, it is ranked 8th in Europe and 11th overall for museums.

-What ought I to see in the Acropolis Museum?
+What did I see in the Acropolis Museum?

 The highlight of the Acropolis Museum is without a doubt the top-floor exhibit on the metopes, frieze, and pediments of the Parthenon.
 You can completely circle the frieze while appreciating the intricate marblework (original marbles that were missing or ruined were replaced by copies).